SkafteNicki/dtu_mlops/s1_getting_started/M1_terminal.md

 you could interact with.
 Think of it as a text interface to your computer.

 It is a well known concept to users of linux, however MAC and Windows users not so much.
 Having a basic understanding of how to use a terminal can really help improve your workflow.
+We have put a cheat sheet in the `exercise_files` folder belonging to this session, that give an quick overview of the different command that can be executed in the terminal.

 #### Exercises